 The Federate Message + Communication Configuration Example extends the Base Example to demonstrate how to register federates which can send/receive messages from endpoints and values from pub/subs.
 This example assumes the user has already worked through the Endpoints Example.

 - Example files

 - Combination Federates

-- Co-simulation Execution
+- When to use pub/subs vs endpoints